Start date: 2023

 Overview

-Immediately after its 1991 independence, Tajikistan devolved into civil war, with government and opposition parties vying for state power in the wake of controversial election results.
-Ravaging the country for half a decade, the civil war culminated in a 1997 UN-sponsored armistice agreement, which finally brought an end to the conflict through promise of shared power.
+Tajikistan’s independence in 1991 was quickly followed by descent into a protracted civil war when government and opposition parties vied for power after a controversial election.
+After half a decade of devastating turmoil, the civil war culminated in a UN-brokered armistice agreement in 1997 which brought an end to the conflict through the promise of power-sharing.

 Current projects in Tajikistan